 Welcome to Vanderbilt University Medical Center (VUMC).
-You are now part of an institution that has built a strong national and international reputation as a leader in medical education of health professionals, research in medical science and patient care.
+You are now part of an institution that has built a strong national and international reputation in patient care, research, and the medical education of health professionals.
 Beginning in 1925, Dr. Alfred Blalock and Dr. Tinsley Harrison were among the first House Staff to be trained at VUMC.
-We pride ourselves on integrating House Staff into the fabric of VUMC, encouraging House Staff to contribute to fundamental discoveries, to participate in translating those discoveries into practice, and to serve as part of the healthcare team striving to care for patients in a failsafe way.
+Since then we have grown to over 1200 House Staff.
+We pride ourselves on integrating House Staff into the fabric of VUMC, by encouraging House Staff to contribute to fundamental discoveries, to participate in translating those discoveries into practice, and to serve as part of the healthcare team .
 VUMC dedicates itself to your professional and personal development.
-Currently VUMC sponsors 100 Accreditation Council for Graduate Medical Education (ACGME) accredited programs, 1 Commission on Accreditation of Medical Physics Education Programs (CAMPEP), and approximately 44 other fellowship programs, comprising approximately 1100 House Staff.
+Currently VUMC sponsors over 170 different residency and fellowship programs, 107 of which are accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 VUMC is strongly affiliated and closely linked with the Vanderbilt University School of Medicine.
 The School of Medicine, originally part of the University of Nashville, was incorporated into Vanderbilt University in 1874 and awarded its first Vanderbilt medical degrees in 1875.
-A national leader in medical education, the Vanderbilt School of Medicine works closely with VUMC to provide a nationally elite medical education program.
-VANDERBILT UNIVERSITY
+A national leader in medical education, the Vanderbilt School of Medicine works closely with VUMC to provide a nationally elite medical education continuum.